Mrpye/helm-api/README.md

 <details>
 <summary>3.
 Run the container</summary>

-This will run the helm-api container and expose the API endpoint on port 8080 and map the local char folder to the container so that helm-api can access the local charts.
+This will run the helm-api container and expose the API endpoint on port 8080 and map the local chart folder to the container so that helm-api can access the local charts.
 ```
 sudo docker run -d -p 8080:8080 --name=helm-api -v /host_path/charts:/go/bin/charts  --env=WEB_IP=0.0.0.0 -t helm-api:1.0.0
 ```